arushimalik/Grafana-Observability-Optimizations/README.md

 ** If that doesn't work, try this: **

-This issue is coming from the fact that your build script for some reason cannot find the auto-generated webpack config file in the .config directory.
+This issue might be coming from the fact that your build script for some reason cannot find the auto-generated webpack config file in the .config directory.
 Even changing the directory to this config file doesn't work (at least not for me).

 Explicitly create a webpack config somewhere in your code, similar to `webpack.config.js` that exists in this repository <a src="webpack.config.js">Here</a>.